 This is a fun course that takes full-size par-3s that could easily belong on either of the big courses and gives you 18 unique challenges.
 Like Grand National, there are multiple sets of tees if you really want to amp up the challenge or just focus on your wedges and short irons as you fire away at the pins.

-The best set of holes here is right off the bat on numbers 2 and 3, which both play over the same marshy area that runs through #8 on Crossings.
+The best set of holes here is right off the bat on the 2nd and 3rd holes, which both play over the same marshy area that runs through the 8th on Crossings.
 These are both fun holes that are also great looking.
 The rest of the course is a good mix of designs that will certainly make you work.

 Probably what sets Magnolia Grove’s course apart from Grand National’s is the greens.
 They are relatively big and feature plenty of undulation, so your short game and putting will be put to the test throughout the round.

 If you are visiting Magnolia Grove, the Short Course is well worth checking out.